stringfestdata/aina-getting-started/README.md

-# _Advancing into Analytics_: The Basics
+# _Advancing into Analytics_: Getting Started

-By the end of this workshop, you will be able to compare differences between two groups in Excel, R and Python.
+By the end of this workshop, you will have a **complete working environment** with Excel, R and Python on your computer to conduct summary statistics and more.

-## It is recommended to attend while on a Windows machine.
+## It is recommended to attend this workshop on a Windows machine.

-Get your environment set up.
-And then we will run summary statistics.

-I will provide you demo notes.
+##### Follow along with each section by using the demo notes, also available in this repo.